m90/seeThru/README.md

 There are a few options you can pass when building an instance:

  - `start` defines the video's behavior on load.
-It defaults to `autoplay` which will automatically start the video as soon as possible.
-Other options are `clicktoplay` which will display the first frame of the video until it is clicked or `external` which will just display the first frame of the video and wait for external JS calls (so you can build your own interface or something - note that although the `<video>` is hidden it is still playing and controls the rendered image).
+It defaults to `none` which delegates the responsibility for triggering playback to the caller.
+Other options are `clicktoplay` which will display the first frame of the video until it is clicked or `autoplay` which tries to automatically start the video (this might be restricted by browser's autoplay behaviors)
  - `end` defines the video's behavior when it has reached its end.
 It defaults to `loop` which will loop the video.
 Other possibilities are `stop` (it will just stop), or `rewind` which will jump back to the first frame and stop.
 If you use `start: 'clicktoplay'` along with `rewind` or `end` the video will be clickable again when finished.
  - `staticMask` lets you use the content of an `<img>` node as alpha information (also black and white).
 The parameter expects a CSS selector (preferrably ID) that refers directly to an image tag, like `#fancy-mask`.
 In case the selector matches nothing or a non-image node the option is ignored.
  - `alphaMask` specifies if the script uses either the black and white information (i.e. `false`) or the alpha information (i.e. `true`) of the element specified in the `mask` parameter.
 Defaults to `false`.